justjake/ktree/README.md

 ### Nodes

 Each line (by default) in the file is a *node* in the tree.
 The text in a node is split into cells.
-The children of a node are the lines underneath a node that are indented by one tab.
+The children of a node are the lines underneath a node that are indented by one `edgeSymbol` (
+default: one tab).

 The example below contains a parent node `author` with two child nodes: